newjam/docker_playground/README.md

     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
     sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

+Note that if you are instead installing on Debian, make the appropriate changes to the above commands!

 Update apt-get, verify docker-ce will be downloaded from correct repository, install docker-ce, and verify docker is installed

 ```